Nuku Hiva Island Travel Tips

 - If you’re renting a car, drive with extra care.
 Keep your eyes open for sudden bends, animals, and fallen rocks.

-- Be prepared for the nono.
+- Be prepared for the notorious nono of Nuku Hiva.
 These are tiny black or white sand flies that are actually not native to the islands.
 They leave a nasty bite that itches for days, and if scratched – can leave a lasting mark.
 The best way to avoid getting bitten is by applying layers of monoi oil (the Citronelle kind).
+Always ask your hosts which beaches are non-free.
+I did not adhere to the advice and received dozens of bites without feeling the sting.
+The itch was unbearable for about a week!

 - If you’re hiking in the forest, bring with you strong mosquito repellent that does not wash away with sweat.
 Consider hiking with long sleeves.